tsanhan/dotnet-dating-app/README.md

-Adding an action filter:
-so how will we update the lastActive property, when a user interact with our API? we'll use action filter: an action filter allow us to execute code before or after an action is executed. lets create one: in the API project, create and go to Helpers/LogUserActivity.cs
+Making the Last Active action filter more optimal.

+ok so lets see how we can make our action filter in LogUserActivity.cs more efficient. go to LogUserActivity.cs

+up next: sort on the client